tunnyein8870/student_info_app/README.md

 $ pip install reportlab

 # Create a database and to generate table check the following generate_table file for database customization.
 For data, check module comments in generate_data file.
+# If you don't want to create, import sql in phpMyAdmin of Mysql.

 For fake data:
 $ py generate_table.py
 $ py generate_data.py